 The following provisions are all subject to the conditions for bumping or accepting vacancies which are contained in Section 3(B).
 Also see Appendix N - Layoff Flowchart

 The employee(s) receiving notice of layoff shall be placed in a vacancy in the same seniority unit, same class (or class option or another option within that class for which the employee is determined by the Employer to be qualified) and same employment condition within thirty-five (35) miles of the employee's current work location.
-If there is no such vacancy, the employee shall either:
+If there is no such vacancy, the employee shall

-Bump the least senior employee in the same seniority unit, same class (or class option or another option within that class for which the employee is determined by the Employer to be qualified) and same employment condition within thirty-five (35) miles of the employee’s current work location; or

 Accept a vacancy in the same seniority unit in an equal class in which the employee previously served or for which the employee is determined by the Employer to be qualified and in the same employment condition within thirty-five (35) miles of the employee's current work location.

-Employees who have elected not to bump under "1" above and who have not been offered "2" shall be laid off.
+Employees who have not been offered "1" shall be laid off.

-If neither of the preceding is available the employee may choose to be laid off, or the employee may choose one of the following options.
+If none of the preceding is available the employee may choose to be laid off, or the employee may choose one of the following options.

 OPTIONS WITHIN THIRTY-FIVE (35) MILES OF THE EMPLOYEE'S CURRENT WORK LOCATION:

-Bump the least senior employee in an equal or lower class or class option in which the employee previously served.

 Accept a vacancy in a lower class or class option in which the employee previously served or for which the employee is determined to be qualified by the Employer.

-Bump any employee on a temporary appointment in the same class who has more than thirty (30) calendar days remaining on such temporary appointment.
-The temporary employee so bumped shall be separated.

-For unlimited full-time employees, bump the least senior employee or accept a vacancy in the same class in the unlimited part-time employment condition.

-For unlimited part-time employees, bump the least senior employee or accept a vacancy in the same class in the unlimited full-time employment condition.

 OPTIONS MORE THAN THIRTY-FIVE (35) MILES FROM THE EMPLOYEE'S CURRENT WORK LOCATION: